 Going through a breakup?
-There's a country song for that.
+There's a country music song for that.
 In fact, there are country songs for every stage of your breakup (no love songs on this list).
-Whether you need a Garth Brooks party anthem to kick off a crazy night out with your friends to forget about your recent breakup or some positivity to move on, or a ball-busting boss ballad from Lady Antebellum or The Chicks to remind you that your ex is tool who doesn't deserve you, here are the top 10 country breakup songs.
+Whether you need a Garth Brooks party anthem to kick off a crazy night out with your friends to forget about your recent breakup, some positivity from a Rascal Flatts song to move on, or a ball-busting boss ballad from Lady Antebellum or The Chicks to remind you that your ex is tool who doesn't deserve you, here are the top 10 country breakup songs.
 (Just don't actually pull a Carrie Underwood and murder your ex... she's pretty into that for some reason.)

 10. "All My Friends Say," Luke Bryan

 Luke Bryan's "All My Friends Say" is the ultimate way to kick off this list.
 After a breakup you need good friends and a night out to be the "rock star, party hard, gettin' over you kid" that you are.

 9. "Somewhere In My Car," Keith Urban